Skip to main content

 Limitations:

-• Requires access to specialized equipment, which may involve additional costs.
+• Requires a specialized equipment, which is additional costs.

 Secure Erase

-• Utilizes built-in commands to purge the data blocks, making data irretrievable from the device.
+• Use built-in commands to purge the data blocks

-• Can complete the erasure process quickly compared to other methods.
+• Completes the erasure process quickly compared to other methods.

 • Typically implemented at the firmware level of the storage device.